Social media platform X back online after global outage

 The outage lasted around 45 minutes before user timelines began to show as normal.

-Billionaire Elon Musk took over the platform in a 44 billion dollar (£33.6 billion) deal last autumn.
+Billionaire Elon Musk took over the platform, formerly known as Twitter, in a 44 billion dollar (£33.6 billion) deal last autumn.

+Since then, the Tesla and SpaceX boss has laid off more than half of the company’s global workforce, with some critics warning the skeleton staff left could struggle to keep the site online in the event of any technical issues.

+Mr Musk has not yet commented on the outage, nor as X as a company or chief executive Linda Yaccarino.